The Geometry of Warped Product Singularities: Degenerate warped products of singular manifolds

 From Theorem \ref{thm_Koszul_form_props} property \eqref{thm_Koszul_form_props_commutYZ},

 but since $\metric{W,X}=0$, the property \eqref{thm_wp_deg_koszul:BFF} of the present Proposition shows that

 \end{proof}

-Further, we will study some properties of the warped products, in situations when the warping function $f$ is allowed to cancel or to become negative, and when $(B,g_B)$ and $(F,g_F)$ are allowed to be singular and with variable signature.
-But first, we need to recall what we know about {\nondeg} warped products of non-singular {\semiriem} manifolds.
+Further, we will study some properties of the warped products, in situations when the warping function $f$ is allowed to vanish or to become negative, and when $(B,g_B)$ and $(F,g_F)$ are allowed to be singular and with variable signature.